RedPitaya/Documentation/quickStart/alucase/alucase.rst

    Interior of the Red Pitaya Aluminium Case.

-On the interior, there is a block located in the upper part of the housing (right) which passes the heat to the housing, thereby the entire case acts as a heat sink.
+On the interior, there is a block located in the upper part of the housing (right) that passes the heat to the housing.
+Therefore, the entire case acts as a heat sink.

 On the lower part, there are fits for a few air vents (left).